ericmassip/carbon-home-watcher/README.md

    the [django-template-partials](https://github.com/carltongibson/django-template-partials) package.
 The package has already been installed for you so you just need to add the partials within our `partials/` folder directly into our `home.html` template.
-2. The goal of this task is to replace the current out of band swap with a slightly more sophisticated approach, a [trigger event](https://htmx.org/headers/hx-trigger/).
+2. Replace the current out of band swap with a slightly more sophisticated approach, a [trigger event](https://htmx.org/headers/hx-trigger/).
 This will allow you to trigger the swap when a specific event occurs i.e. event driven programming.

+> [!TIP]
+> Create a new view other than the main `HomeView` that returns the appliance table.
+Make a request to this new view
+> when the page is first accessed.
+See [lazy loading](https://htmx.org/examples/lazy-load/).